Exploring the Influence of Residential Electric Vehicle Charging on Distribution System Hosting Capacity -- A Case-Study in Arizona: Proposed Optimization Formulation

 subject to:

 The objective function (\ref{obj}) minimizes the total charging cost for all EVs connected to a specified transformer.
 The parameter $\nu$ represents the given charging power, and $\kappa[n,t]$ is a binary variable indicating whether the EV $n$ is connected to the grid at time $t$.
-The price of energy at time $t$ is denoted by $p[t]$ (see Section \ref{subsec: Pricing Plan}), and $\kappa[n,t]$ determines the specific intervals during which each EV should be connected.
+The price of energy at time $t$ is denoted by $p[t]$ (obtained from Table \ref{SRP_TOU_Plan} in Section \ref{subsec: Pricing Plan}).

 The constraints that must be met are outlined in (\ref{cons1})-(\ref{cons10}).
 Here, \(\chi\) represents a set of EVs, and \( \tau\) is a set of time intervals, each with a duration of 15 minutes which results in a total of 96 intervals per day.
 The parameter $\tau_{\max}$ is fixed at 96, indicating the index of the last interval, while $\tau_{\min}$ specifies the minimum number of consecutive time slots an EV must remain connected, set at 4, which is equivalent to one hour.
 Constraint $(\ref{cons1})$ ensures that the combined load of household appliances and EV chargers does not exceed the transformer’s maximum capacity $C_{\max}$, with $\iota[t]$ representing the aggregated household load at time $t$.